Blonde on Blonde (girl group)

 Blonde on Blonde was a girl group formed in 1978 by the British glamour models Nina Carter and Jilly Johnson.
-After some success, particularly in Japan, they disbanded in the 1980s.
+After achieving some success, particularly in Japan, they disbanded in the 1980s.
 Their most successful single was a cover version of Led Zeppelin's "Whole Lotta Love".
-They featured in a cameo role in the 1979 British thriller film The Golden Lady and appear on the film's soundtrack album.
+They made a cameo role in the 1979 British thriller film The Golden Lady and appeared on the film's soundtrack album.
 Their album And How! was released in 1979.